thisisevilevil/evilevil365/_drafts/2025-06-04-Windows11-Partitioning-From-Hell.md

 ### Breakdown of Detection script

-**The detection script works like this:**

 1) Check if the recovery environment is enabled using the `reagentc /info` command.
-If yes, it will continue to check if the recovery environment is enabled on the same partition as the OS Disk.
+If yes, it will continue to check if the recovery environment is enabled on the same partition as the OS Partition.
 If it detects this condition, it will continue to remediate, and be marked as "With issues"

 2) If the recovery environment is disabled, it will continue to run the remediation part and will be marked as "With issues"

 3) If the recovery environment is enabled, and it's not enabled on the OS Partition, no actions will be performed.
 The device will be marked as "Without issues"

 ### Breakdown of Remediation script

-**The remediation script kicks off, if the detection script detects issue.
-It works like the following:**

 1) Looks for the recovery wim file for your Operating System build under C:\Windows\System32\Recovery\WinRE.wim - If it's not present, it will need to download it from somewhere.
 I usually use blobstorage for the occassion, so if you find your devices doesn't the wim file locally on the device, you will need to re-host the corresponding .wim file for your specific OS Build on a fileshare, blob storage or similar.
 Adjust the variables in the top of the script to link to the recovery .wim files for each of the OS Builds you support.
 To get this .wim, you will need to download the Windows ISOs, find the install.wim and open it using 7Zip - The recovery wim should be under .\Windows\System32\Recovery called "winre.wim"